 Garden mums provide unparalleled color in the fall months.
 Mums are photo-tropic, their life cycle is greatly affected by day length.
 When the days slowly become shorter in the fall, the Mum is triggered into developing flower buds.
-Many greenhouses manipulate the day length to control bloom time including Bob’s.

 They bloom in almost every color except blue.
 Hybridization has produced many flower forms such as: daisy like, pompon, cushion, buttons (small pompons), decorative, spiders and spoon-petal.

 Mums have dark green leaves that are hairy and most cases fragrant.
 They can be used as bedding plants, hanging baskets, and in containers.